UWStout-CCDC/CCDC-scripts/README.md

 UW-Stout CCDC team repository.

-Created and maintained by Matthew Pomes.
+Created by Matthew Pomes.
+Maintained by the UW-Stout CCDC team.

 Most files are stored in our Google Folder.
 This repos is only used for storing scripts and files for easy download from VMs, via `curl` or similar untility.